helmuthdu/automate-frontend-workflow/README.md

 ## GitHub Actions

 GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
-You can create workflows that build and test every pull request to your repository or deploy merged pull requests to production.
+You can create workflows that build and test every pull request to your repository, or deploy merged pull requests to production.

 The GitHub Actions workflows are located in the `.github/workflows` folder and are composed by the:

-- `Workflow`: A workflow is a configurable automated process that will run one or more jobs.
+- `Workflow`: A workflow is a configurable-automated process that will run one or more jobs.
 - `Events`: An event is a specific activity in a repository that triggers a workflow run.
 - `Jobs`: A job is a set of steps in a workflow that executes on the same runner.
 Each step is either a shell script that will be executed or an action that will be run.
 - `Runners`: A runner is a server that runs your workflows when they're triggered.
 Each runner can run a single job at a time.